-Application forms are provided by the Registry and are available in PDF format on the "Applicants" section of the Court's website.
-Rule 47 of the Rules (the new text of which entered into force on 1 January 2016) lists the information that must be included in the application.
-A leaflet which is available on the Court's website explains how to complete the application.
+Application forms are available in PDF format on the "Applicants" section of the Court's website.
+Rule 47 of the Rules (which was significantly revised with effect from 1 January 2016) lists the information that must be included in the application.
+Further guidance, including a practice direction on filing a case at the Court, explains the steps for individual applications under Article 34 of the Convention and how to complete the application form.
 Applications may be completed in any official language of a Member State of the Council of Europe.

-It is essential that all the information required in an application is provided as precisely and accurately as possible.
-Failure to provide precise and accurate information may result in an application not being considered by the Court.
-Supplementary information not exceeding a maximum of 20 pages may be attached to the application form if necessary.
+It is essential that all the information required in an application is provided precisely and accurately in the application form.
+Failure to do so may result in an application not being considered by the Court.
+All facts and arguments must be included in the application form.
+Supplementary information or argument not exceeding 20 pages may be attached to the application form if necessary, provided that it merely expands on material in the form.